Goldtail (Allocnemis leucosticta)

 Distribution

-Found in the mid to high altitude escarpment areas of South Africa and Swaziland.
-Ranging from Table Mountain in the Western Cape to the Soutpansberg in Limpopo.
+The Goldtail is endemic to South Africa and eSwatini (Swaziland).
+It is found in mid to high altitude escarpment areas, ranging from Table Mountain in the Western Cape to the Soutpansberg in Limpopo.

 Below is a map showing the distribution of records for Goldtail in the OdonataMAP database as at February 2020.